mithildani/MemDBLite/README.md

-# MemDBLite: An In-Memory Key-Value Store
+# MemDBLite: An In-Memory Key-Value Database

 **MemDBLite** is a minimalistic yet powerful in-memory key-value database implemented in C++.